-In 2002 BOARS issued what was believed to be the first statement of principles by any U.S. university on admissions testing.
-Among the more important principles was: Admissions tests should measure students' mastery of college-preparatory subjects.
 Applying these principles, BOARS concluded that curriculum-based achievement tests like the SAT II Subject Tests were the clear choice over tests of general analytic ability or "aptitude" like the SAT and ACT.
-The decisive consideration for BOARS was not prediction but the educational value of achievement tests and their better alignment with the needs of students and schools.
+As for Atkinson, the decisive consideration for BOARS was not prediction but the educational value of achievement tests and their better alignment with the needs of students and schools.
 For students, low SAT/ACT scores signaled lack of individual ability, as against broader factors such as unequal access to good schools and well-trained teachers.
 The message could be damaging to self-esteem and academic aspiration.
 For schools, norm-referenced admissions tests incentivized test-prep activities outside the classroom.
 Their implicit message was that test-taking skills learned outside the classroom could override achievement in school.

-Achievement tests, in BOARS' view, created better alignment between instruction and assessment.
+Achievement tests created better alignment between instruction and assessment, in BOARS' view.
 On achievement tests, the best test-prep was regular classroom instruction.
 A low score on an achievement test meant that the student had not mastered the required content.
 This might be due to inadequate instructional resources and inferior teaching-or lack of hard work on the part of the student.
 Achievement tests focused attention on determinants of student performance that were alterable, at least in principle, and so were better suited to the needs of students and schools:

 Aptitude-type tests send the message that academic success is based in some part on immutable characteristics that cannot be changed and are, therefore, independent of good study skills and hard work.
 In contrast, a policy requiring achievement tests reinforces the primary message that the University strives to send to students and schools (and that is embedded in the recent decision to adopt comprehensive admissions review for all applicants): the best way to prepare for post-secondary education is to take a rigorous and comprehensive college-preparatory curriculum and to excel in this work.
 This is what the University's coursework ("A-G") and scholarship (GPA) requirements articulate.
-An appropriate battery of achievement tests would reinforce this message- independently and in a way that is consistent across all schools and test-takers (BOARS, 2002, p. iii, italics in original).
+An appropriate battery of achievement tests would reinforce this message-independently and in a way that is consistent across all schools and test-takers (BOARS, 2002:iii, italics in original).